-Once again, I remind you: this game ended up kicking off one of adventure gaming's longest running franchises.
+Once again, I remind you: this game ended up kicking off one of adventure gaming's longest-running franchises.
 Maniac Mansion?
 Two games.
 Quest for Glory?
 Five.
 Last Half of Darkness?
 At last count, about 7,653,124, and none of them the "Last Half", but never mind.
 Softporn Adventure?
-Six games , not counting a few festering pools of trouser gravy created by other teams, with at least one more hopefully good one on its way over thirty years later.
+Six games by Sierra, plus a few festering pools of trouser gravy created by other teams.
 Makes you think, huh?

 Except there's a reason.
 Softporn Adventure is absolutely dreadful and only a moron would defend it even as a product of its time.
 In parodying it though, Al Lowe created something that deserves to be remembered fondly.
-For all the crap it gets, Leisure Suit Larry 1 was one of the first graphic adventures to try and take on the real world instead of some fantasy cartoon kingdom.
-Its version of Lost Wages, no longer just a few scraps of text shat out along with a parser that can't even understand the command "Go North", has a sense of actual place to it.
-Go into the Casino in the original for instance and you just get a couple of rooms and a bad Blackjack game.
-In the Leisure Suit Larry version, you can wander into a comedy club by the main elevator, sit down, and 'enjoy' a whole set.
+For all the crap it gets, Leisure Suit Larry in the Land of the Lounge Lizards was one of the first graphic adventures to take on the real world instead of some fantasy cartoon kingdom.
+Its version of Lost Wages, no longer just a few scraps of text shat out with a parser that can't even understand the command "Go North", has a sense of actual place to it.
+Go into the Casino in the original and you just get a couple of rooms and a bad Blackjack game.
+In Leisure Suit Larry, you can wander into a comedy club by the main elevator, sit down, and 'enjoy' a whole set.
 Where the original only understood the most basic commands, the sequel was built with a tool that let Lowe see what people were typing and write lines and jokes accordingly, allowing for a world that encouraged experimentation.

-What of the new remake?
-Well, assuming they get their funding (which looks likely at this point), it's intended to be a bit more than a remake - no dead-end situations, more jokes, more silliness.
-If you want to help make that happen, head here.
-Either way, here's a quick snapshot of Larry through the ages - from Softporn Adventure to the brand new Lefty's Bar of the latest version.
+Here's a quick snapshot of Larry through the ages—from Softporn Adventure to the brand new Lefty's Bar of the remakes.
 How far he's come... and how often.
 Yes, I said that.
 And no, I am not ashamed.
 Well, not much, anyway.
 Maybe a little.